 Judicial Recentralization as Political Control: A Difference-in-Differences Analysis of Judicial Leader Rotation in China

-This study analyzes how authoritarian leaders use the judicial system to solve the principal-agent problem in the government hierarchy.
+This study analyzes how authoritarian leaders use the judicial system to solve the principal--agent problem in the government hierarchy.
 We argue that autocrats recentralize court personnel to enhance the central government's monitoring power over local officials.
-We test this executive constraint theory using panel data on Chinese provincial-level court leaders who served from 2003 to 2012.
-Our empirical analysis takes advantage of a quasi-natural experiment in which the Chinese Communist Party recentralized court personnel by rotating provincial-level court leaders in 17 out of 31 provinces.
-We find that judicial recentralization increased adjudicated administrative lawsuits by nearly 30%, but it did not impact the approval of other lawsuits.
-We also show that judicial rotation increased the appearance of the executive in administrative lawsuits, providing additional support for the executive constraint theory.
+Our empirical analysis takes advantage of a judicial personnel rotation reform in which the Chinese Communist Party recentralized court personnel by rotating provincial-level court leaders in seventeen out of thirty one provinces.
+Panel data analysis shows that judicial recentralization increased adjudicated administrative lawsuits by nearly 30 percent.
+We also demonstrate that the enhancement in judicial responsiveness is not driven by alternative channels such as learning or the substitution between different ways of petitions.

-Keywords: Job Rotation, Administrative Lawsuit, Judicial Performance, China
+Keywords: Judicial Recentralization, Job Rotation, Administrative Lawsuit, Judicial Responsiveness, China

 Suggested Citation: Suggested Citation